The tiny rail station at Paestum was deserted.

 As a solo traveler, I try to keep my lodging costs low, staying in B&Bs and using Airbnb.
 There aren’t many overnight options in Paestum and, six months ago when I booked, perhaps there weren’t many availabilities.
 I don’t remember.

-Anyway, when the gypsy cab dropped me off, I found myself in a five-star resort hotel for a little over one-hundred dollars per night.
+Anyway, when the gypsy cab dropped me off, I found myself in a five-star resort hotel for around one-hundred dollars per night.

 The lobby, the halls, the bar, the pool—all empty.
 The manager and the bartender appeared to be the only staff on duty.